 - Starting a blogging course (and this blog)

 In the last two years, these steps have allowed me to write a TV pilot, nine short screenplays, four short stories, and eight blog posts.

 Once your personal mission is clear, life acquires greater meaning.
 It also forces you to focus on the process instead of the product.

 Keep your long-term vision in sight, but concentrate on taking little steps and creating new paths.
 When you do this, distractions and bad choices will dissipate and drift away.

 4. Listen to Your Body

 Some days are good.
 Others bad.

-I no longer have the same energy after the transplant.
-I frequently fall ill.
-I have chronic Graft-versus-Host-Disease (GvHD).
+I no longer have the same energy after the transplant, I frequently fall ill, and I suffer chronic Graft-versus-Host-Disease (GvHD).

 Sometimes I need to take naps or just lie down.
 Sometimes concentrating is difficult, exercising the same.

 But I don’t think less of myself on the difficult days — I just do what’s possible.